Listen to an audio file of this tool.

 - Ask about how your child feels when arguing with a family member or friend.

-- “What gets you really upset or mad at a friend, a relative?”
+- “What gets you really upset or mad at a friend or a relative?”

 - “What feelings do you experience?”
 (Name the multiple feelings that occur.)